-Throughout this project, all stakeholders and communities that use or affect these streams will be engaged in developing the strategy to improve water quality.
+Throughout this project, all interested stakeholders and communities that use or affect these streams have been engaged in developing the strategy to improve water quality.

-Documents created by the member organizations of the Coordination Committee are posted on UT's Improving Austin Streams Web page.
+Documents created by the community-member organizations of the Coordination Committee are posted on UT's Improving Austin Streams Web page.

 For More Information